coala/coala/docs/Users/Tutorial.md

 # Sections

 Thats all nice and well but we also have a Makefile for our project we want to check.
-So let me introduce another feature of our configuration syntax:
+So let us introduce another feature of our configuration syntax:
 _sections_.

 The line `[Default]` specifies that everything below will belong to the Default